-- (a) Employees may report suspected unethical, fraudulent, dishonest, illegal or corrupt behaviour to their supervisor, Manager, or the CEO in accordance with Shire of Quairading's Public Interest Disclosure (PID) Procedures. - (b) In accordance with the Corruption, Crime and Misconduct Act 2003, if the CEO suspects on reasonable grounds that the alleged behaviour may constitute misconduct as defined in that Act, the CEO will notify: - (i) the Corruption and Crime Commission, in the case of serious misconduct; or - (ii) the Public Sector Commissioner, in the case of minor misconduct. - (a) Employees, or any person, may also report suspected serious misconduct to the Corruption and Crime Commission or suspected minor misconduct to the Public Sector Commissioner. - (d) Employees, or any person, may also make a Public Interest Disclosure to report suspected unethical, fraudulent, dishonest, illegal or corrupt behaviour, using the Shire of Quairading's Public Interest Disclosure Procedures, published on the Shire's website.
+- 3.26.1 Employees may report suspected unethical, fraudulent, dishonest, illegal or corrupt behaviour to their supervisor, Manager, or the CEO. - 3.26.2 In accordance with the Corruption, Crime and Misconduct Act 2003, if the CEO suspects on reasonable grounds that the alleged behaviour may constitute misconduct as defined in that Act, the CEO will notify: - 3.26.2.1 the Corruption and Crime Commission, in the case of serious misconduct; or - 3.26.2.2 the Public Sector Commissioner, in the case of minor misconduct. - 3.26.3 Employees, or any person, may also report suspected serious misconduct to the Corruption and Crime Commission or suspected minor misconduct to the Public Sector Commissioner. - 3.26.4 Employees, or any person, may also make a Public Interest Disclosure to report suspected unethical, fraudulent, dishonest, illegal or corrupt behaviour, using the Shire of Quairading's Public Interest Disclosure Procedures, published on the Shire's website.